 Unlike some other platforms, PeerStreet itself is not a direct lender.
-Instead they work within the existing ecosystem of private-money lenders to resell loans to crowdfunded investors.
-Arguably that allows the folks with the expertise in underwriting loans (the private lenders) to keep doing what they do best (after they’ve sold the loan off via PeerStreet, they can then “recycle” their capital into the next loan).
+Instead, they work within the existing ecosystem of private-money lenders to resell loans to crowdfunding investors.
+Arguably, that allows the folks with the expertise in underwriting loans (the private lenders) to keep doing what they do best (after they’ve sold the loan off via PeerStreet, they can then “recycle” their capital into the next loan).
 While lenders are encouraged to retain some “skin in the game” and retain a portion of the loan in order to better align interests, they do not always do so.

 Types of investments PeerStreet offers

 PeerStreet only offers real estate debt investments.
-Most of their loans are for residential rehabs or rental investment, though they also occasionally offer multi-family, industrial, and other commercial real estate loans.
-Investors can choose individual loans as they become available, or utilize PeerStreet’s automatic investing feature to invest (and re-invest) in loans that meet particular criteria (eg interest rate, LTV and term).
-Most loans offered are 6-24 months, and the longest term listed among paid-off loans as of this writing is 22 months.
+Most of their loans are for residential acquisitions or refinancings, and rental investment, though they also occasionally offer multi-family, industrial, and other commercial real estate loans.
+Investors can choose individual loans as they become available, or utilize PeerStreet’s automatic investing feature to invest (and re-invest) in loans that meet particular criteria (eg interest rate, LTV, term, and investment type).
+Most loans offered are 6-24 months, and the longest term shown was 36 months on the website as of this writing.
+Generally speaking, LTV ratios are below 75%.

 What do you get when investing with PeerStreet?

 Like many of the crowdfunded real estate platforms, PeerStreet charges their fees as a “spread” between what the borrower pays and what the investor receives.
 This way, PeerStreet is paid only as its investors are paid.
-PeerStreet’s fees are on the lower end among similar platforms, and usually vary between 0.25% and 1.00% (So for example, the borrower is paying 12% interest on a loan you’ve invested in, and the fee is 1.00%, you’ll receive 8% interest.)
+PeerStreet’s fees are on the lower end among similar platforms, and usually vary between 0.25% and 1.00% (So for example, if the borrower is paying 9% interest on a loan you’ve invested in, and the fee is 1.00%, you’ll receive 8% interest.)
 The fee is always disclosed alongside the investment info.

 Potential returns and cashflow

 PeerStreet offers investments only to accredited investors, under SEC Reg D. They are not a registered broker-dealer or investment advisor, though they (or one of their affiliates) are registered as a Real Estate Broker and as a California Lender (they are headquartered in Manhattan Beach, CA).
-Their advertised due diligence process for their loans includes reviewing an appraisal and relevant legal docs, verifying that the loan meets PeerStreet’s underwriting standards, as well as doing an independent underwriting with both manual processes as well as “big data analytics”.
+Their advertised due diligence process for their loans includes reviewing an independent valuation and relevant legal docs, verifying that the loan meets PeerStreet’s underwriting standards, as well as doing an independent underwriting with both manual processes as well as “big data analytics”.
 Before accepting a third-party lending partner, they go over the prospective partner’s track record, state licensing and lending law conformity, and also perform background checks.
 In theory, their high loan volume gives them a lot of data to work with to help improve the system, though in practice none of these crowdfunded investment platforms have been through a major downturn yet, so the underlying algorithms may not yet have a truly representative picture of loan performance.
-(That said, I wouldn’t bet against an ex-Googler when it comes to sound algorithm design.)
+(That said, I wouldn’t bet against an ex-Googler when it comes to sound algorithm design…)